 The police report plays a key role in the insurance company’s determination of fault.

 The official police account of what transpired is considered more reliable than accounts from those involved (which may conflict with one another or reflect personal biases).
-Insurance companies use the police report to understand how the accident occurred and get a clear idea of who caused the accident.
+Insurance companies use the police report to understand how the accident occurred and get a clear idea of who caused the accident, especially in situations where liability is not always clear.
 Essentially, the police report will break the “my word against yours” tie.

 For more than 30 years, the attorneys of Morris Bart, LLC have protected the rights of those who’ve been injured through no fault of their own and worked hard to get them the maximum compensation they may deserve.
 We’re specialists in injury claims, and with offices in Louisiana, Mississippi, Alabama, and Arkansas, we are proud to be one of the largest personal injury law firms in the United States.
 If you are involved in a car accident, contact Morris Bart’s team of personal injury attorneys for a FREE consultation about your case.